-The Fellowship is named for its sponsor Mr David Wong, a Hong Kong pensioner, who has also been a teacher, journalist and senior civil servant, and is a writer of fiction.
+The Fellowship is named for its sponsor Mr David Wong, a retired Hong Kong businessman who has also been a teacher, journalist and senior civil servant, and is a writer of fiction.
 The Fellowship was launched in 1997 and the first Fellow appointed from 1st October 1998.

 David T.K.Wong's first novel The Evergreen Teahouse was published in 2003, his collection of short fiction Chinese Stories in Times of Change in 2009.
 His most recent novel is The Embrace of Harlots.
 In this radio interview David Wong speaks about his life, his writing and the David T. K. Wong Fellowship in Creative Writing at the University of East Anglia.
 To read excerpts from David Wong's work and for more information, please visit his website.

-The David Wong Fellow joins a community of writers founded by Sir Angus Wilson and Sir Malcolm Bradbury in 1971.
-UEA creative writing graduates include Tash Aw, Trezza Azzopardi, Martyn Bedford, John Boyne, Tracy Chevalier, Andrew Cowan, Diana Evans, Sue Fletcher, Kathryn Hughes, Kazuo Ishiguro, Anjali Joseph, Ian McEwan, Andrew Miller, Neel Mukherjee, Owen Sheers, Christie Watson, DW Wilson, and Naomi Wood.
+The David T.K.
+Wong Fellow joins a community of writers founded by Sir Angus Wilson and Sir Malcolm Bradbury in 1970.
+UEA creative writing graduates include Naomi Alderman, Tash Aw, Trezza Azzopardi, John Boyne, Tracy Chevalier, Andrew Cowan, Ann Enright, Adam Foulds, Emma Healey, Kathryn Hughes, Kazuo Ishiguro, Anjali Joseph, Ian McEwan, Andrew Miller, Neel Mukherjee, Owen Sheers, Christie Watson, DW Wilson, and Naomi Wood.

 Fellowship Award 2019/20

-We are delighted to announce that the 2014/15 David T. K. Wong Fellowship has been awarded to Jack Wang.
+We are delighted to announce that the 2015/16 David T. K. Wong Fellowship has been awarded to Violet Kupersmith.